When Will My Baby Sign Back To Me?

 begin talking is very advantageous.
 Then when the do begin talking, they will quickly catch up to their speaking peers with the additional cognitive advantages of being able to communicate sooner that the other signing babies/toddlers/children enjoy.

 Book People Story Time

 10:30 a.m. to 11:00 a.m.

 Join Tina and BeeBo™ the Baby Signs® Bear for a fun story time at one of the coolest bookstores in Austin!

-Learn the ASL signs for some interesting sea creatures and enjoy books and songs and activities to help reinforce the signs.
+Learn a few ASL signs and enjoy books and songs and activities to help reinforce the signs.